Movietone Act:

 Based on the song by Guy Massey, published in 1924 and popularized by Vernon Dalhart.
 The setting takes place in a prison yard, where a lazy prisoner is put to work hammering rocks.
 He cries after his hammer kept falling apart, and his tear becomes the bouncing ball.

 Murray is heard in the opening title: "Stick 'em up.
 Hands up I tell ya, and keep 'em up or I'll let daylight through ya."
 He contributes to the introduction in an Irish accent: "You all think you're free, maybe so, who can tell?
 Free to sweat for your bread and to struggle like, well.
 Take a tip from this smug, life is only a cell down in old Sing Sing."
 Walter Van Brunt also contributes to the introduction in an Italian accent: "Get up in the morning, no rush-a for the sub.
 You're sure from your grub.
 The landlords, he no trub.
 And once on that Christmas a-scrub in the tub, that's-a dear Sing Sing."
-James Stanley contributes to the introduction before the first verse.
+James Stanley contributes to the introduction before the first verse is sung.

 Talkartoons: